-The goal of this programme is to provide new solutions related to the environment, to secure and expand a knowledge base which can contribute to creating a healthy and good-quality environment in the Czech Republic and to the sustainable use of its resources, minimize the adverse impacts of human activity on the environment, including cross-border impacts, and therefore improve the quality of life in Europe and across the globe.
-The solutions will help mitigate the impact of climate change on both nature and human society, namely by reducing the impact of and prevent drought, alleviating the effects of other extreme weather phenomena (wind, floods, extreme temperatures), improving the quality of the air and water, expansion of waste management, circular economy and effective use of raw materials, protection of natural resources, water, soil and rocks, preservation of biodiversity and improved protection of the environment and landscape and the development of an environmentally-friendly society which is secure and resilient to climate change.
+The goal of this programme is to provide new solutions related to the environment, to secure and expand a knowledge base which can contribute to creating a healthy and good-quality environment in the Czech Republic and to sustainable use of its resources, minimize adverse impacts of human activity on the environment, including cross-border impacts, and therefore improve the quality of life in Europe and across the globe.
+The solutions will help mitigate the impact of the climate change on both nature and human society, namely reduce the impact of and prevent drought, alleviate the effects of other extreme weather phenomena (wind, floods, extreme temperatures), improve the quality of the air and water, expansion of waste management, circular economy and effective use of raw materials, protection of natural resources, water, soil and rocks, preservation of biodiversity and improved protection of environment and landscape and development of environmentally-friendly society which is secure and resilient to the climate change.